We will explain how we use any personal data we collect about you or that you provide to us.

 How long we keep your personal data for

-Once our business relationship with you has ended, we may keep your data for up to ten (10) years.
-This period is based on a mixture of our legal and regulatory obligations and limitation periods.
+How long we keep your data is based on a mixture of our legal and regulatory obligations and limitation periods.
 The reasons for keeping your data are:

 - To respond to queries or complaints or regulatory requests;